 Although cats aren’t usually very fond of travel, they need to be secured for safety, even if it’s a short trip to the vet or groomer.

 It’s important to ensure the carrier you select for your cat is comfortable and escape-free.
 My favorite carrier is the Sleepypod Mobile Pet Bed.
 Although this carrier is pricier than many on the market, the company puts extra emphasis on product safety.

 The bed is round, so cats feel secure in it, similar to a pet bed.
 There are many options available for your cat to see out, with substantial netting that won’t be easily damaged by cat nails.

 Sleepypod Mobile Pet Bed is easily secured using your vehicle seat belt.

-All of the pet travel safety options I mentioned in this post are available from Amazon.com and other pet supply retailers.
+The pet travel safety options I mentioned in this post are available from Petmate.com and other pet supply retailers.

 There are numerous pet travel safety options available.
 Shop around and find the one the works best for you and your dog.
 It’s fun to travel with your pet, but make sure you and your dog buckle up for safety!